Ferat Koçak: Attacks by right-wing terrorists

+September 2026

+Koçak celebrated the 2026 Berlin state election in September 2026 and was photographed with a PFLP activist and exchanged messages with Issa Remmo, son of Remmo-Clan boss, sending "regards" to Issa's father in one of the messages.
+This caused critisim from various politicians and promted him to pause his activities with the Committee on Internal Affairs of the Bundestag.
+Fellow party member Katharina König-Preuss even stated that Koçak could no longer be the parties speaker for Anti-fascism and should be stripped of the position.
+Irene Mihalic from the Green party said that Koçak must not have access to sensitive information beeing a member of the Committee on Internal Affairs and should give up his Bundestag mandate.

-Political focus
+Political positions

 Koçak is politically active in the areas of anti-racism, anti-fascism and climate justice.

 In particular, he is committed to the complete investigation of any right-wing involvement in the Berlin security authorities.
 In a speech he gave in the Berlin House of Representatives in February 2022, he criticised police violence and state repression against left-wing activists.
 He also advocates for the concerns of refugees, criticises the tightening of asylum laws and calls for an unconditional right to stay for all refugees.
-Koçak sees himself as a ‘movement leftist’.
+Koçak sees himself as a "movement leftist".

 Koçak is also involved in climate policy and climate justice.
 He has spoken at numerous climate movement events, such as rallies organised by Fridays for Future or Ende Gelände.
 He calls for a combination of anti-racist, anti-fascist and ecological struggles.

-Kurdenpolitik
+Kurdish activism

 Koçak has been involved in Kurdish associations since his studies and has repeatedly criticised the Turkish government for its actions against Kurdish groups and independence efforts, including in northern Iraq.

 In October 2024, he visited a Kurdish cultural centre in Berlin-Reinickendorf and witnessed an attempted arson attack, in which no one was injured.
 At the time of the attempted attack, there were up to 40 people in the rooms of the centre.
 His visit took place due to a police search of the centre the day before, during which its co-chair Hüseyin Yılmaz and another person were provisionally arrested.
 Yılmaz was mayor of the city of Ağrı from 1999 to 2004 for the HADEP party, whose politics are also influenced by the PKK.
 Koçak and the association's board assumed that Turkish nationalists had committed the offence.
 Yılmaz also referred to the ‘Global Free Öcalan Days’ taking place at the same time, with which left-wing groups were campaigning for the release of Abdullah Öcalan.
 After the raid, Koçak criticised the PKK ban: "Again and again, German politicians use the PKK ban to arbitrarily take action against Kurdish associations and activists.
 German politics is making itself an accomplice to Turkish fascism!"